Dear friends in Christ Jesus,

 Aggressiveness among us is permitted by the Lord to see who will properly react to the test, who will have the right heart attitude, who will grow and manifest the fruits of the spirit.
 We really know only in part and this is humbling also (1 Corinthians 13:9).

-Through the knowledge we acquire by hard work to study the scriptures, and through our prayers for wisdom and understanding which our Divine Father does give to those who seek it in HIS Perfect time, in the Perfect amounts as HE would best see we should possess, let the main goal of all this work be to develop the HIGHEST LEVEL of LOVE possible—AGAPE love.
-Everyone can read the definition of agape love in words of 1 Corinthians chapter 15.
-But to put it into practice is why we are NOW being tested in the most severest and most adverse conditions of all.
+Through the knowledge we acquire by our striving to diligently study the scriptures, and through our prayers for wisdom and understanding which our Divine Father does give to those who seek it in HIS Perfect time, in the Perfect amounts as HE would best see we should possess, let the main goal of all this work be to develop the HIGHEST LEVEL of LOVE possible—AGAPE love.
+A definition of agape love is in 1 Corinthians chapter 15.
+To put agape love into practice is why we are NOW being tested in the most severest and most adverse conditions of all.

-Let’s ask ourselves: does GODly peace help me love my brother and my sister in Christ more?
+Let us ask ourselves: does seeking and maintaining righteous peace help me love my brother and sister in Christ more?

 Or should we “turn over the tables” of righteous anger like Jesus could and did do if we think we see or hear injustice?
 Let us restrain from this.
 We cannot judge the heart like our Master Jesus could and did.